vinccenttt/gsap-aseq/README.md

 # **Introduction**

 GSAP-ASEQ is a library that facilitates the creation of animated sequences.
-An animated sequence consist of multiple views and incorporates smooth transitions.
+An animated sequence consists of multiple views and incorporates smooth transitions.
 Check out [this example](https://vinccenttt.github.io/anomaly-heatmap-aseq/) to get a better idea of what this all is about.
-The provided animated sequence was developed with the gelp of this library.
+The provided animated sequence was developed with the help of GSAP-ASEQ.

 <br/>